AMR9871/Basic_Financial_AI_Agent/README.md

-# AI Financial Assistant with Phi Framework
+# AI Financial Agent with Phi Framework

 A powerful multi-agent system that combines web search capabilities with financial analysis tools, built using the Phi framework.